pycroscopy/atomai/README.md

 # Visualize the learned manifold
 rvae.manifold2d()
 ```
 One can also use the trained VAE to view the data distribution in the latent space.
-Here the first 3 latent variables are associated with rotations and xy-translations (they are automatically added in rVAE to whatever number of latent dimensions is specified), whereas the last 2 latent variables are associated with images content.
+In this example the first 3 latent variables are associated with rotations and xy-translations (they are automatically added in rVAE to whatever number of latent dimensions is specified), whereas the last 2 latent variables are associated with images content.
 ```python
 encoded_mean, encoded_sd = rvae.encode(imstack)
 z1, z2, z3 = encoded_mean[:,0], encoded_mean[:, 1:3], encoded_mean[:, 3:]